bigxodus/HSKibitz/README.md

-You need to add JVM option.
+You need to add a JVM option.
 Look at the blow code :

 ````
 -Dconfig.resource=application-dev.conf